huynhnguyennhu/SettlementApi/README.md

 This is a sample project to implement a simple booking API using ASP.NET Core, MediatR and FluentValidation.

 # Projects
-There are 3 projects in this sample:
+There are 4 projects in this sample:
 1. SettlementApi: ASP.NET Core API project which exposes an endpoint for appointment booking
 2. Application: application layer which handles all application logic and validation rules.
-The Domain entities are also put in here for simplicity.
-In reality, domain entities will be put in a separate project.
+3. Domain: contains entities in domain model
-3. SettlementApi.Tests: unit tests to test the validation rules and business logic of this application.
+4. SettlementApi.Tests: unit tests to test the validation rules and business logic of this application.

 # Technologies
 * ASP.NET Core